ManishRohilla/Segwise_PlaystoreAppInsights/README.md

 ## Dataset
 - File should be named as "playstore.csv".
-- Only 4000 rows are used with column combination of size 3 as property, it is configurable.
+- size 3 as property, it is configurable.
 - Use import os to check the current working directory use command: os.getcwd().
 - Place dataset file on the location shown in the output.